- Cristina Palacios, MSc, PhD

 Maribel Campos, MD, MBA, MSc FAAP

-Maribel Campos is an Associate Professor at the University of Puerto Rico, Medical Sciences Campus and is Board Certified in Pediatrics and Neonatal Perinatal Medicine.
+Maribel Campos is a Professor at the University of Puerto Rico, Medical Sciences Campus and is Board Certified in Pediatrics and Neonatal Perinatal Medicine.
 Her areas of research endeavors include developmental origins of disease, early infant growth, effects of intrauterine Zika exposure and clinical trials.